-Following a modification to the Water License 2AM-MEA1526, Agnico Eagle received approval in January 2019, to add two (2) 10 million liters diesel fuel storage tanks to the Marshalling Area Bulk Fuel Storage Facility in Baker Lake.
-In 2019, Agnico has built and commissioned one of the two approved tanks (Tank 7), and in 2021, the second approved tank (Tank 8) was added to the Fuel Storage Facility.
+Following a modification to the Water License 2AM-MEA1526, Agnico Eagle received approval on January 2019, to add two (2) 10 million liters diesel fuel storage tanks to the Marshalling Area Bulk Fuel Storage Facility in Baker Lake.
+Agnico has built and commissioned, in 2019, one of the two approved tank (Tank 7) and will add in Spring/Summer of 2020 the second approved tank (Tank 8).

-As part of the project, a total of eight (8) 10 million litres fuel storage tanks for diesel and eighteen (18) 100,000L fuel storage tank for Jet-A will receive and store bulk shipments of fuel for the Meadowbank Project at the Baker Lake Marshalling Area.
-Two (2) 100,000L fuel storage tank for Jet-A are scheduled to be readded the system in 2022 as approved by the Water License.
+As part of the project, a total of eight (8) 10 million litres fuel storage tanks for diesel (including tank 8 to be constructed in 2020) and eighteen (18) 100,000L fuel storage tank for Jet-A will receive and store bulk shipments of fuel for the Meadowbank Project at the Baker Lake Marshalling Area.